Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Experimental Results

 \subsection{Hardware Evaluation}

-We implemented Hyft on the Xilinx xc7z030 FPGA chip utilizing the Xilinx Vivado Design Suite.
-We then proceeded to evaluate the hardware performance and compare it with other FPGA implementations of Softmax accelerators.
+We implement Hyft and evaluate the hardware performance on the Xilinx xc7z030 FPGA chip utilizing the Xilinx Vivado Design Suite.

-Regarding the Softmax operation, we fixed the length of the input vector $z$ to be 8 and assessed all the designs based on the following criteria: 1.
+Regarding the Softmax operation, we fix the length of the input vector $z$ to be 8 and assess all the designs based on the following criteria: 1.
 Processing latency of the Softmax operation.
 2. FPGA resource utilization, measured in terms of Look-Up Tables (LUT) and Flip-flops (FF).
 3. The maximum achievable operating frequency ($F_{max}$).
-4. FOM, a metric introduced in~\cite{isca_sm}, defined as follows:
+4. FOM, a metric introduced in~\cite{isca_sm}, defined as:

 where $W$ denotes the precision of the $z_{i}$.
 FOM serves as a comprehensive indicator that assesses the overall performance of Softmax accelerators.
 A higher FOM value signifies better performance.